SeedVault/flow/README.md

 It shifted from concrete definitions to an abstract syntax tree (AST) where humans are not expected to develop a bot directly in .Flow but let a compiler generate the proper .Flow code from an human friendly concrete syntax implementation.

 These are some of the improvements:
 - Discarded concrete syntax structure in favor of an AST extensible conditions and responses definition.
-On this new version the conditions to follow a path can be built with multiple nested functions and operators to execute all kind of instructions including several ways to detect user intents from simple string manipulation and regular expressions to  pattern rule based or machine learning based back-ends like ChatScript, Microsoft's Luis, AIML, Google's DialogFlow, etc.
+On this new version the conditions to follow a path can be built with multiple nested functions and operators to execute all kind of instructions including several ways to detect user intents from simple string manipulation and regular expressions to pattern rule based like ChatScript and AIML or machine learning based back-ends like Rasa NLU
 - Added an isolated high-level python-like condition criteria expression provided by the template engine Jinja2 to ease high-level language implementation compilers complexity.
 - Added hybrid AST/concrete high-level language condition criteria expression to ease coding GUI tools complexity.
 - Added entities detection from machine learning functions and data capturing from pattern based functions.